Dirty Dick: Biography

 Nathaniel Bentley was born around 1735.
 There are no details known about his mother.
 His father, Thomas, was a successful merchant and shopkeeper in the City of London; the shop was a hardware outlet at 46 Leadenhall Street.
-At some date Thomas had donated a bell to his local Anglican church, St Katharine Cree; the bell was to be rung annually on his birthday.
-Bentley's mother died and Thomas remarried a wealthy woman.
-She was a dissenter and persuaded Thomas to also become a nonconformist.
+At some date Thomas had donated a bell to his local Anglican church, StKatharine Cree; the bell was to be rung annually on his birthday.
+Bentley's mother died and Thomas married a wealthy woman.
+She was a member of the Dissenter religious movement and persuaded Thomas to also become a Nonconformist.
 Bentley had a sister, Sarah, who was born in around 1733; she married Andrew Lindegren, an importer of oregrounds iron, and had her portrait painted by Joseph Wright of Derby in 1762.

-Bentley received a good education, spoke several languages and travelled Europe as young man.
+Bentley received a good education, spoke several languages and travelled Europe as a young man.
 In his younger years, he had a burgeoning reputation as a dandy with the nickname "the beau of Leadenhall Street" because of his stylish and immaculate dress and impeccable good manners.
 According to the historian Henry Wilson and publisher James Caulfield, writing in 1869, Thomas was a strict father and Bentley ran away from home for several years.
 When his father died in 1760 Bentley inherited a considerable fortune which included two shops.

 Bentley travelled to Paris on several occasions.
-He was introduced to high society and attended the coronation of Louis XVI in June 1775, whom he met; according to Philip Carter, Bentley's biographer in the Oxford Dictionary of National Biography, he "was identified as the best dressed and mannered English gentleman" at the French court.
+He was introduced to high society and in June 1775 attended the coronation of Louis XVI, whom he met; according to Philip Carter, Bentley's biographer in the Oxford Dictionary of National Biography, he "was identified as the best dressed and mannered English gentleman" at the French court.
 In addition to his business activities, Bentley was a patron of the London pleasure gardens at Ranelagh in Chelsea and Vauxhall in Kennington.